Amazon Aurora Documentation

 PostgreSQL Database Migrations

-Standard PostgreSQL import and export tools work with Amazon Aurora, including pg_dump and pg_restore.
-Amazon Aurora also supports snapshot import from Amazon RDS for PostgreSQL, and replication with AWS Database Migration Service (AWS DMS).
+Standard PostgreSQL import and export tools work with Aurora, including pg_dump and pg_restore.
+Aurora also supports snapshot import from Amazon RDS for PostgreSQL, and replication with AWS Database Migration Service (AWS DMS).

 Commercial Database Migrations

-Amazon Aurora provides an ideal environment for moving database workloads off of commercial databases.
-Aurora is designed to provide functional capabilities which are a close match to those of commercial database engines, and delivers the enterprise-grade performance, durability, and high availability required by most enterprise database workloads.
-AWS Database Migration Service (AWS DMS) can help accelerate database migrations to Amazon Aurora, with managed features like DMS Schema Conversion and DMS Serverless.
+Aurora provides an environment for moving database workloads off of commercial databases.
+Aurora is designed to provide functional capabilities close to those of commercial database engines, and to deliver enterprise-grade performance, durability, and high availability.
+AWS Database Migration Service (AWS DMS) can help accelerate database migrations to Aurora, with managed features like DMS Schema Conversion and DMS Serverless.
 DMS Schema Conversion is designed to automatically assess and convert schemas and source objects to be compatible with the target Aurora cluster.
 Meanwhile, DMS Serverless is designed to automate provisioning, monitoring, and scaling of migration resources.

 Babelfish for Aurora PostgreSQL

-Babelfish for Aurora PostgreSQL is a capability for Amazon Aurora PostgreSQL-Compatible Edition that is designed to enable Aurora to understand commands from applications written for Microsoft SQL Server.
-With Babelfish, Aurora PostgreSQL is designed to understand T-SQL, Microsoft SQL Server's proprietary SQL dialect, and supports the same communications protocol, so your apps that were originally written for SQL Server can now work with Aurora with fewer code changes.
-As a result, the effort required to modify and move applications running on SQL Server 2005 or newer to Aurora is reduced, leading to faster, lower-risk, and more cost-effective migrations.
-Babelfish is a built-in capability of Amazon Aurora.
+Babelfish for Aurora PostgreSQL is a capability for Aurora PostgreSQL-Compatible Edition that is designed to enable Aurora to understand commands from applications written for Microsoft SQL Server.
+With Babelfish, Aurora PostgreSQL is designed to understand T-SQL, Microsoft SQL Server's proprietary SQL dialect, and to support the same communications protocol.
+Babelfish is a built-in capability of Aurora.

 Developer Productivity